Bill Text: CA SB1522 | 2023-2024 | Regular Session | Chaptered

 This bill would eliminate the label registration requirement for auxiliary soil and plant substances and packaged soil amendments and would apply that requirement to beneficial substances.
 The bill would require registrations to be valid for up to 4 years and would increase the general registration fee to a maximum of $400 and the organic input registration fee to a maximum of $1,000.
 The bill would also exclude certain substances from the registration requirement if distributed in bulk quantities.

-The bill would require the department to refuse to issue a license or label registration, or both, if the person has a fine, fee, assessment, or penalty levied by the department for a violation of the provisions regulating fertilizing materials that remains unpaid after a specified time period, and until that fine, fee, assessment, or penalty is paid in full.
+The bill would require the Department of Food and Agriculture to refuse to issue a license or label registration, or both, if the person has a fine, fee, assessment, or penalty levied by the department for a violation of the provisions regulating fertilizing materials that remains unpaid after a specified time period, and until that fine, fee, assessment, or penalty is paid in full.
 The bill would require the department to adopt regulations that establish procedures for a written appeals process for a person who wishes to contest the department’s refusal to issue a license or registration, or both, as specified.

-Existing law requires a licensee whose name appears on the label who sells or distributes bulk fertilizing materials to unlicensed purchasers to pay to the secretary an assessment not to exceed $0.002 per dollar of sales and authorizes the secretary to reduce the assessment to a lower rate that provides sufficient revenue to carry out these provisions.
+Existing law requires a licensee whose name appears on the label who sells or distributes bulk fertilizing materials to unlicensed purchasers to pay to the Secretary of Food and Agriculture an assessment not to exceed $0.002 per dollar of sales and authorizes the secretary to reduce the assessment to a lower rate that provides sufficient revenue to carry out these provisions.

 This bill would authorize the secretary to set the mill assessment rate, subject to a specified limit, and exempt the setting of the mill assessment rate from specified laws relating to administrative regulations and rulemaking.